colemar/fdef/README.md

 - If the function **doesn't exist**: creates a basic template and opens the editor
 - If the function **already exists**: loads it into the editor for modification
-- After saving, loads the function into the current shell (temporarily)
+- After saving, loads the (possibly renamed) function into the current shell (only for the current session)
 - Automatically detects if changes were made (via MD5 hash)
+- Tab completion suggests existing function names when typing `fdef <TAB>`

 ### `sal` - Save ALiases